khrona/awesomium-wiki/licensing/licensing-overview.md

 You may use any version of Awesomium v1.X (eg. 1.6, 1.7, 1.8, etc.) in your application with this license.

-You can buy this license online at https://www.awesomium.com/buy/
+You can buy this license online [here](https://www.awesomium.com/buy/).

 #### Source-Code Access

-For pricing and terms regarding source code access, please contact us at sales@awesomium.com
+For pricing and terms regarding source code access, please [contact us](mailto:sales@awesomium.com).

 ### Other Licensing

-For all other licensing, please contact us at sales@awesomium.com
+For all other licensing, please [contact us](mailto:sales@awesomium.com).

 ### Frequently Asked Questions: